 The greatest miracle of the Bible is its unity.
 The 66 books of the Bible were written on three continents; in three languages; by about 40 different people; with totally different backgrounds; over a period of about 1,500 years; on the most controversial subjects; by people who, in most cases, had never met.
 Yet, though it seems totally inconceivable, the 66 books maintain harmony with each other.

 We find that both the Old and New Testaments are strongly supported by manuscript evidence (the evidence of early hand written copies).
 Furthermore, the famous Dead Sea Scrolls are another example of the Old Testament evidence.
 These documents came from the “library” of a settlement founded at Qumran before 150 B.C. and abandoned about 68 A.D.
 Some of the manuscript copies were made during that period, and some were written earlier (third century BC) and brought to the settlement.
 As a result, the Dead Sea Scrolls match the Hebrew text behind today’s Old Testament, in spite of the passage of over 2,000 years (where one would expect errors to creep in).

-There are over 20,000 known manuscripts document the New Testament text.
+There are over 20,000 known manuscripts documenting the New Testament text.
 This makes the New Testament the most reliable document of antiquity, and thus another proof to that helps show that the Bible is true.

 Another proof that helps us know that the Bible is true can be found in archaeology.
 Ancient artifacts unearthed by archaeologists repeatedly confirm the accuracy and truth of the Bible.
 Sometimes, temporarily, evidence may not be found to substantiate certain historical facts from the Bible, but in time the evidence surfaces.
 Note the following: